Adham-Emam/ProvaX/README.md

   - `normalize.css`: CSS file for resetting default browser styles.
   - `stylesheet.css`: CSS file for styling the website.
 - **images/**: Directory containing image assets used in the website.
+- **js/**: Durectory containing JavaScript files
+  - `main.js`: JavaScript file containing the functionality of the website

 ## Features